All Australians deserve to age well and with dignity, whether they choose to be at home or in residential aged care.

 We did get major aged care reform in the 2012 Federal Budget, with the Living Longer Living Better (LLLB) package launched by the Prime Minister and Minister just a week before the budget itself.
 The LLB package went a long way toward the productivity Commission and Blueprint reforms; but not all the way.

-In 2013 Age Well hosted a breakfast with Parliamentarians encouraging them to continue the aged care reforms by ending the aged care lottery.
+Age Well hosted a breakfast with Parliamentarians encouraging them to continue the aged care reforms by ending the aged care lottery.

 The current Government announced significant new reforms in its May Budget which start in February 2017 with consumers being given control of Home Care Packages and being able to decide who will provide them.
 In June the National Aged Care Alliance updated the NACA Blueprint Series to outline the industry’s view of the reforms needed in aged care.
 The government also endorsed the Statement of Principles developed by the Aged Care Sector Committee and asked it to develop a Roadmap to complete the reform process, especially in residential aged care.

 The Australians deserve to Age Well Campaign and the National Aged Care Alliance released its 2016 Federal Election Position Statement calling for commitments by the various political parties contesting the 2016 Federal Election.
 The platform discussed a number of positions across the 14 areas of the Aged Care Blueprint.